The Energy Smart Group offer a wide range of electrical testing services.

 Why bother with electrical testing?

-If regular inspection and testing are neglected – those responsible may be prosecuted under health and safety law, the lives of workforce/tenants are put at unnecessary risk, and insurance claims may be invalidated.
-The Regulations require regular inspection and testing to take place so that the installation can be maintained in a good and a safe condition.
+Regular inspection and testing to take place so that the installation can be maintained in a good and safe condition.
 It is a requirement by law.

 What Happens After The Inspection?

 After we carry out the inspection, we will produce an EICR.
 It will state if the electrical installation is Satisfactory or Unsatisfactory.